grafana/grafana/contribute/style-guides/e2e.md

 ## Commands

 - `yarn e2e` Creates an isolated grafana-server home under `<repo-root>/e2e/tmp` with provisioned data sources and dashboards.
-This copies locally build binary and frontned assets from your repo root so you need to have a built backend and frontend for this to run locally.
+This copies locally build binary and frontend assets from your repo root so you need to have a built backend and frontend for this to run locally.
 The server starts on port 3001 so it does not conflict with your normal dev server.
 - `yarn e2e:debug` Same as above but runs the tests in chrome and does not shutdown after completion.
 - `yarn e2e:dev` Same as above but does not run any tests on startup.
 It lets you pick a test first.